cpu/wolf/README.md

 By default the `Makefile` assumes all development tools are kept in the `$HOME/wine` directory.
 If you place yours elsewhere be sure to update `TOOLS_ROOT` in the `Makefile`.

+#### Godmode

+To aid with testing you can also build the ROM with gravity and death disabled:

+1. Run `make clean` to remove any previous builds.
+1. Run `make GODMODE=1` to build with no gravity or death.

 #### Debugging/Emulating